Developer Guide

 Adding note to a person

-Prerequisites: List all persons using the person /list
+Prerequisites: List all persons using the person /list command or already in person list.

 Must have at least one person in the list.